Onitsha: Economy

 In 2012 the state government, through a joint venture, attracted SAB Miller to invest in Onitsha Brewery, which started production in August.
 It was the first large-scale investment in Onitsha since Premier Breweries, makers of the Premier Beer established production in Onitsha in the early part of the 1980s.
 In January it was announced that upgrades to the value of $110 million would triple the output of beer and malt drinks.

-International Airport Connections
+Culture

+Once a year in October the kingdom of Onitsha holds the Ofala Festival which coincides with the traditional New Yam festival held in many parts of Igboland.
+The Ofala Festival in ancient times offered the people the opportunity to see the king and receive blessings from him.
+Nowadays, it is a way for the people of Onitsha to keep their culture alive, take stock of the communal activities and it has become a major event that draws visitors from far and wide to the city.